Kong/docs.konghq.com/app/_src/gateway/kong-enterprise/provenance-verification.md

 For the minimal example, you only need Docker Manifest Digest and a GitHub repo name.

 {:.important .no-icon}
 > Docker manifest digest is required for build provenance verification.
-This is different from the platform specific image manifest.
+The manifest digest can be different from the platform specific image digest for a specific distribution.

 For the complete example, you need the same details as the minimal example, as well as any of the optional annotations you wish to verify: